top of page

 ## The Importance of Real-Life Connections

-Body language is a big deal too.
-Someone might say "yes" to an idea, but if they're avoiding eye contact or fidgeting, they might not be totally on board.
-Picking up on these signals is key to understanding what’s really going on.
+Body language is a big deal as well.
+Someone might say they agree with you, but if they're avoiding eye contact, their body is telling a different story.
+Picking up on these signals is key to truly understanding what's going on.

 ## A Harmonious Blend of Knowledge and Empathy